cloudblog004/fantasticfoodies/content/en/posts/2332-easiest-way-to-make-favorite-chicken-stir-fry.md

 recipeinstructions:
 - "In a pan; add"
 - "Mix all together for about 10 minutes; add"
-- "Add spinach; carrots &amp; brocolli and cover for 5 minutes.
+- "Add spinach; carrots & brocolli and cover for 5 minutes.
 Mix it and serve.
-Never over Cook your vegetables; a little crunch is great&#34;"
+Never over Cook your vegetables; a little crunch is great*"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe